rybchuk/amr-wind-tutorial/03_turbines.md

 * Information that you should copy-paste into the config file
 * An `avg_theta.dat` file with important information for `ABLMeanBoussinesq`.
 It is critical that you copy or symbolically link this file into the same place as where you config file will run (usually /scratch/), otherwise AMR-Wind will fail with a mysterious error message

 Because we're simulating turbines, we also need to include OpenFAST files for each of the turbines.
-In this demo, we use 2.8 MW turbines from NREL's open source [turbine repo](https://github.com/NREL/openfast-turbine-models/tree/master/IEA-scaled/NREL-2.8-127/OpenFAST).
+In this demo, we use 2.8 MW turbines based off of NREL's open source [turbine repo](https://github.com/NREL/openfast-turbine-models/tree/master/IEA-scaled/NREL-2.8-127/OpenFAST).
+I have modified the OpenFAST files to work with OpenFAST v3.4.1.
 When simulating OpenFAST turbines through AMR-Wind instead of directly through OpenFAST, it is important to make the follow changes to the OpenFAST files:
 * AeroDyn: Make sure `WakeMod` is 0
 * ElastoDyn: Set the initial RPM `RotSpeed` and inital yaw angle `NacYaw` to reasonable values
 * `*.fst`: Set `CompInflow` to be 2 and `OutFileFmt` to be 1